schmupu/ioBroker.asterisk/README.md

 ![Fritzbox2](admin/fritzbox2.png)

 Now you have to edit the follwoing asterisk configuration files.
-Delete the old staff in this 3 files!
+Delete the old staff in this 4 files!
 Do not change the user authority of the files.
+You have to decide if you want to use the sip.conf or the pjsip.conf .
+Do not use both files, that would not work!

 **/etc/asterisk/manager.conf**
 ```sh